 About five years ago, when her three children were taken into custody, she didn’t know where any of them were placed, only that they were not together, and she had no contact or way to communicate with any of the foster parents.
 In her mind, her children’s foster parents had been “on the other side,” against her, aligned with the agency, and standing between her and reunification with her children.

-In summer 2017, Jody attended a birth and foster parent convening, which brought together 32 birth and foster parent leaders from around the country.
-The event was supported by the National Alliance for Children’s Trust and Prevention Funds, in partnership with Casey Family Programs and the Youth Law Center’s Quality Parenting Initiative.
+In summer 2017, Jody attended a Birth and Foster Parent Partnership (BFPP) convening, which brought together 32 birth and foster parent leaders from around the country.
+The BFPP was formed in 2016 to support birth parents, foster families and kinship care providers in building connections and using their voices to transform systems, policies and practices to improve permanency outcomes for children and families.
+It is supported by the National Alliance for Children’s Trust and Prevention Funds, the Youth Law Center’s Quality Parenting Initiative, and Casey Family Programs.
 At the event, Jody learned more about the partnership approach to reunification, brainstormed ways in which veteran birth parents and foster parents could work together to support birth parents newly involved with the child welfare system, and left feeling inspired and hopeful about a range of possibilities.
 On the plane ride home, Jody began talking with Robyn, a 15-year veteran foster parent, also from Sonoma County, who also had attended the convening and left feeling similarly motivated.
 By the end of the flight, Jody and Robyn had decided to work together, bring the national model back to Sonoma County, and adapt it locally.

 Back home, Jody and Robyn pitched the idea of a pilot program to the Sonoma County child welfare office.
 They emphasized that this wasn’t a new program with additional costs, but rather a more coordinated approach to the work: a birth parent partner and foster parent combining forces to wrap supports around birth families to help them reunify.
 For this coordinated approach to work, they needed both leadership and front-line staff to be on board.
 Fortunately, child welfare leaders in Sonoma County were open to innovative ways to support reunification; they also knew and trusted both Jody and Robyn, so they immediately offered to support the pilot.